Dallas: War of the Ewings

-Dallas: War of the Ewings is a 1998 American made-for-television drama film and is the second of two Dallas reunion films, following on from the weekly series that ran from 1978–91 and Dallas: J.R.
+Dallas: War of the Ewings is a 1998 American made-for-television drama film and is the second of two Dallas reunion films, following on from the weekly series that ran from 1978 to 1991 and Dallas: J.R.
 Returns from 1996.
 It aired on CBS on April 24, 1998, two decades after the original series premiere.
+The film is the third and final installment of the Dallas film series.

 Plot summary

 The opening scene is reminiscent of the shower scene with Bobby (Patrick Duffy) and Pamela Barnes Ewing from the original series, but with Sue Ellen Ewing (Linda Gray) entering and kissing Bobby.
 Again, this is a dream of J.R.
 Ewing's (Larry Hagman).
 Bobby and Sue Ellen now own Ewing Oil, and J.R., who seized control of WestStar Oil from Carter McKay (George Kennedy) in J.R.
 Returns, wants to regain the company.
 He applies for a loan to use in a hostile takeover but is declined because he doesn't have enough assets.

 Oil is discovered on Ray Krebbs's (Steve Kanaly) ranch.
 J.R. tries to use it as collateral for his loan, unaware that the Krebbs ranch is in serious trouble.
 Ray has been living in Switzerland with his wife Jenna for several years but is crippled by debt and has mortgaged his ranch several times.

 Unsuccessful at obtaining his loan, J.R. attempts to divide and conquer by destroying Bobby's and Sue Ellen's partnership.
 This tactic backfires when Sue Ellen tells him Carter McKay (who lost WestStar to J.R.), and his business associate Peter Ellington (Philip Anglim) have pitched a tip to Ewing Oil about a vast quantity of untapped oil.

 J.R. enlists the help of Jennifer Jantzen (Michelle Johnson) of Jantzen Oil to con a sale for Ewing Oil out of Bobby.
 The plan backfires when she slips and reveals her knowledge of McKay.